 Prior to studying midwifery, Stephanie earned a B.A. in religion and fine arts.
 She also worked as administrative support for a home care nursing agency and at an outdoor recreation facility geared towards accessible experiences in nature for people with special needs.
 Stephanie cherishes her work as a midwife and recieves great satisfaction from the relationships she builds with clients and colleagues.
 She is inspired by the love and strength of the families she works with and is humbled to be part of their experiences through pregnancy, childbirth and new parenthood.

 Melissa Nowell is a graduate of the Ontario Midwifery Education Programme at Ryerson University, and has been practicing as a registered midwife since 2014.
-Sparked by her own experiences giving birth and driven by a strong desire to make positive change, Melissa began attending births as a doula in 2006.
+Sparked by her own experiences giving birth, and driven by a strong desire to make positive change, Melissa began attending births as a doula in 2006.
 She served in volunteer positions for several organizations, including DoulaCARE and the International Cesarean Awareness Network.
-She has a passion for supporting informed choice in all the shapes and forms that it takes and enjoys empowering women with current information so that they can make the decisions that are best for themselves and their families.
-In addition to her midwifery placements, she held a student research position at the College of Midwives of Ontario during a student placement and also had opportunities as a student to work directly with a naturopath and osteopaths.
-Melissa has a special passion for creating a safe and empowering birth for women who have had difficult or traumatic past experiences.
+She has a special passion for caring for women with past traumatic experiences.
+She also has additional certifications on fitness and athletics in the pre and postnatal periods.
+In her free time you can usually find her in a CrossFit gym, the forest, or in her ‘free Uber and Chef’ role as Mom of Teenagers.